LeiaNH/NWAfrica-Bird-Vessel-Interactions-Main/README.md

 This repository includes the data and R scripts used to reproduce the Boosted Regression Tree (BRT) models and main figures from the study "Seabird–vessel interactions in industrial fisheries of Northwest Africa: implications for international bycatch management" (Navarro-Herrero et al., 2025).
 In this study, we combined high-resolution seabird tracking data with information on industrial fishing and non-fishing vessels to study how nine seabird species interact with fisheries in Northwest African waters.

 The scripts here focus on modeling interactions for three key seabird species.
-The dataset already includes seabird–vessel interactions (both encounters and attendances), along with all the covariates needed for the models.
-After downloading the dataset from [xxxxx], you can run the scripts to carry out the full analysis.
+The dataset already includes seabird–vessel interactions (both encounters and attendances), along with all the covariates needed for the models and figures.

 To run the full modeling workflow—including data exploration, model tuning, fitting, and bootstrap resampling—use the mainBRT.R script.
 The results (plots, tables, and summaries) will be saved in the /output/ folder.
 To create the main figures shown in the paper, run the mainFigures.R script after the modeling is complete.